In this example, we will use simple email/password authentication. Logux supports any authentication, including OAuth or WebAuthn.

 Method 1: Check the Result

-Start back-end server, Logux proxy, and Logux client.
+Start back-end server and Logux client.
 Try to sign-in into application.

 Method 2: Everything in Logux